Uhhhhhhhhhhhhhhhhhhhhhh/Project/README.md

 2. If data was not imported under [File] than add data via the [Data] tab for the appropriate categories as needed, though it is recommended to at least have one entry for Faculty, Course, Room, and Final Course Assignment.

 3. After a Final Course Assignment is generated, go to [Calendar View] to see any Final Course Assignment schedule in a Calendar View.

+## Contributing

+Pull requests are always welcome for LionPlanner.
+Major changes need to be addressed first by opening an an issue to discuss what you would like to see changed.

+Please make sure to update tests as appropriate.

 ## Roadmap / Future Plans